-The research base is staffed year round with a Station Leader and rangers, including the Ranger in Charge, from the Tasmanian Parks and Wildlife Service.
+The research base is staffed year round with a Station Leader and rangers employed by the Tasmanian Parks and Wildlife Service.
 A medical officer is always present, and technical staff including electricians and plumbers are stationed on the island all year.
 The technical staff are essential to the running of the station, maintaining vital equipment and buildings on the island in the extreme environments of the Subantarctic.

 Scientists and researchers from universities, institutions and governments around the world undertake field trips to the island throughout the year, mainly in the ‘warmer’ months.